Michael Walschots

 Welcome!

-I'm currently a Postdoctoral Fellow in the Department of Philosophy at Johannes Gutenberg University Mainz, Germany, where I'm part of the project: 'Rethinking Enlightenment: The Reception of John Locke in Germany.'
+from 2023–25 I was a Postdoctoral Fellow in philosophy at Johannes Gutenberg University Mainz, Germany, where I was part of the project: 'Rethinking Enlightenment: The Reception of John Locke in Germany.'

 When I’m not reading and writing about philosophy I’m either cooking, baking, or going on adventures with my wife and son.